Meeting Face-To-Face For Effective Surgery Scheduling

 3. Provide reassurance and comfort to patients

 Undergoing surgery is stressful to patients.
-They can feel very anxious and may want the opportunity to talk about their fears and concerns.
+The majority of patients feel significant anxiety before surgery They can feel very anxious and may want the opportunity to talk about their fears and concerns.
 It’s important for someone to meet the patient in person to reassure them about the procedure, alleviate their anxieties, and answer any questions they may have.
 When schedulers take the time to talk with the patient face-to-face, they establish a connection that makes the patient feel valued by the surgeons’ staff as well.
 It shows that your clinic cares about the wellbeing of each of its patients.

-Often, the patient will want to go home and discuss the surgery with their partner, children, or other loved ones before they’re ready to schedule a surgery date.
+Often, the patient will want to go home and discuss the patient scheduling process for the surgery with their partner, children, or other loved ones before they’re ready to schedule a surgery date.
 Having talked through their worries about the surgery first makes it far more likely that the patient will come back to book their surgery with your practice.

 4. Reduce phone tag